Practical guide for understanding parenthood stages

 Prenatal care journey

-Experiencing pregnancy and birth with confidence
+Managing pregnancy and birth preparation with confidence

 Hormonal shifts and physical transformations define the three trimesters, requiring mothers to adapt their lifestyles significantly.
 Regular medical check-ups monitor fetal growth while expectant parents prepare the home environment for the arrival, ensuring safety and comfort for the coming newborn.